The US, Iran seem to signal a desire to avoid further conflicts - The Media Times

 Soon after Wednesday’s attacks, Trump had said on Twitter that “everything is fine!”
 And Washington was assessing the damage.

 This tweet and the Iranian Foreign Minister’s comment eased some concerns about a wider war and calmed sharp financial markets.
-US stock prices hit record highs before dropping their profits, while world oil prices fell about four percent after an early attack.
+US stock prices hit record highs before quitting, while world oil prices fell about 4% after an early attack.

 US sources and European governments said they believed Iran had deliberately sought to avoid US military casualties in its missile attacks to prevent an escalation.